realcloudprojects/SkillSchule-OnBoarding/README.md

 Treat the instructor and fellow students with respect in all communications.
 Raise your hand or use the chat feature to ask questions or make comments.
+Please I would like everyone to understand that your classmates come from different cultures and they stay in different countries
+and as such they might not understand certain practices that we Nigerians are used to, do not write thank you sir to the trainer in
+the whatsapp group, you can always send him a message to do so if need be.

 ## No Distractions: